Skip to main content

 Weak algorithm (DNSSEC_WEAK_ALGO)

-Action: Plan a migration to ECDSAP256SHA256 (algorithm 13) or ED25519 (algorithm 15).
+Action: Migrate to ECDSAP256SHA256 (algorithm 13) or ED25519 (algorithm 15).
+Both are stronger and produce signatures 4x smaller than RSA-2048.

 SHA-1 digest (DNSSEC_WEAK_DIGEST)